cameronabrams/psfgen/README.md

 21. [2YHH](http://www.rcsb.org/pdb/explore/explore.do?structureID=2yhh) -- Microvirin, with options to create the MVN(Q81K/M83R)-(G4S)n-H6-[MPER|Trp3] DAVEI

-22. BNM -- a single molecule of BNM-III-170 extracted from 5f4p.pdb, using CGenFF
+22. BNM -- a single molecule of BNM-III-170 extracted from 5f4p.pdb, using CGenFF, in a water box

+23. [5F4P](http://www.rcsb.org/pdb/explore/explore.do?structureID=5f4p) -- HIV-1 gp210 core with small-molecule CD4 mimic BNM-III-170 bound

 More to come...